valNodeOne/Documentation/Relayer/IBC-Challange.md

 ## Step 1: Confirm Parameters:

-First of all we will check if both chains have ibc-transfer params enabled:
+First of all check if both chains have ibc-transfer params enabled:

 ```bash=
 kid q ibc-transfer params